dwyl/dbschema-demo/README.md

 .PHONY: all download extract clean
 ```

-We are defining a few variables first that are going to be used:
+This defines the following variables to be used:

 - `DOCKERUSER = userino`:
   Defines the Docker user.